ccamel/awesome-ccamel/README.md

 - [davidmoten/subethasmtp](https://github.com/davidmoten/subethasmtp) - SubEtha SMTP is a Java library for receiving SMTP mail
 - [ddd-by-examples/all-things-cqrs](https://github.com/ddd-by-examples/all-things-cqrs) - Comprehensive guide to a couple of possible ways of synchronizing two states with Spring tools.
 Synchronization is shown by separating command and queries in a simple CQRS application.
 - [decentralized-identity/universal-resolver](https://github.com/decentralized-identity/universal-resolver) - Universal Resolver implementation and drivers.
-- [dgarijo/Widoco](https://github.com/dgarijo/Widoco) - Wizard for documenting ontologies.
-WIDOCO is a step by step generator of HTML templates with the documentation of your ontology.
-It uses the LODE environment to create part of the template.
 - [diffplug/spotless](https://github.com/diffplug/spotless) - Keep your code spotless
 - [discord-jda/JDA](https://github.com/discord-jda/JDA) - Java wrapper for the popular chat & VOIP service: Discord https://discord.com
 - [drewnoakes/metadata-extractor](https://github.com/drewnoakes/metadata-extractor) - Extracts Exif, IPTC, XMP, ICC and other metadata from image, video and audio files